jonathanbarmousa/sql-jonathan-barmousa-de24/README.md

-# sql course using duckdb
+# sql course for beginners